yuqing-luo/Compuational-Thinking-Project/README.md

 - Feature to be added 2

-## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@yuqing-luo](https://www.linkedin.com/in/yuqing-luo-504211207/) - feel free to contact me!

 <!-- Optional -->